heavywatal/slides/content/english2023r/_index.md

 -   Abstract:<br>
     Biological research is, roughly speaking, to collect data from organisms and decipher the rule behind them.
     Data analysis and visualization are therefore essential skills for any researcher in this field.
-    But don't even think about manual works in Excel because they are combersome, error-prone, and above all, unreproducible.
+    But don't even think about manual works in Excel because they are cumbersome, error-prone, and above all, unreproducible.
     Let machines do repetitive and boring tasks.
     Here, we learn how to use R language/environment effectively to prepare and analyze data.
 -   Prerequisite